Yo-kai Watch: Wibble Wobble

 Also known as: Youkai Watch: PuniPuni (JP)

-Yo-kai Watch: Wibble Wobble was the franchise's first venture into microtransaction-filled mobile gaming.
-Though the result is rather addictive and fun, the game in its recent years was sadly plagued by high-ranked Yo-kai, paywalls to get said Yo-kai, and balancing issues that makes this game not beginner-friendly.
+Yo-kai Watch: Wibble Wobble marks the franchise's first venture into microtransaction-filled mobile gaming.
+Though the result is rather addictive and fun, the game in its recent years became sadly plagued by high-ranked Yo-kai, paywalls to get said Yo-kai, ridiculous drop rates and balancing issues that makes this game not so beginner-friendly.

 The Korean servers were discontinued in July 2017, followed by the North American, European, and Chinese servers on May 31, 2018.